ithaka/PEP/docs/index.md

 1. Place the thumb drive into the computer.
 (The thumb drive uses a USB-C connector, but an adapter to USB-A is included as well.)
 2. A file explorer window will show the contents for the thumb drive.
 (If the thumb drive does not open automatically, navigate to “My Computer” and open the thumb drive.)
 3. Double-click “start.bat.”
-This process should take about one minute to complete.
+This process should take a few minutes (usually 3 - 4) to complete.
 4. Open a browser, Chrome is ideal, and enter “http://localhost:1323” into the URL bar.
 The search index should now be visible.

 ## Local access